 If the online seller is a digital extension of brick-and-mortar licensed gun store, the buyer still must submit to a background check.
 But there are hundreds of thousands of private individuals who advertise and arrange sales online.
 These sellers use a number of websites designed specifically to facilitate in-person transactions, usually without a background check.

 In 2013, Mayors Against Illegal Guns, a precursor to Everytown for Gun Safety, investigated one of the biggest online gun marketplaces for private sellers, Armslist.com.
 The advocacy group examined 13,000 listings on the site and found that one in 30 of the prospective buyers had felony or domestic abuse records that barred them from buying guns.
-(Everytown has provided financial assistance to The Trace).
-At the time of publication of this article, the Armslist marketplace contained more than 85,000 listings for guns for sale by private parties.
+(Everytown provides grants to The Trace through its nonpolitical arm.
+Here’s our list of major donors and our policy on editorial independence.)

 Default proceed sales, recently dubbed the “Charleston loophole”